victoriaascani/8-bit/README.md

 and each palette could only contain 4 colours - one of which was compulsory ('transparency').
 Each tile can only hold a maximum of 3 colours.

-The background is made up of a single colour and still images.
-The foreground is where the moving image happens - each moving image is called a '***sprite***'.
+**Background** - made up of a single colour and still images.
+**Foreground** - where the moving image happens - each moving image is called a '***sprite***'.

+As each tile can only contain 8 pixels, sprites are often made of multiple tiles and, to create sprites with multiple different colours, designers would often overlay sprites meaning less could be used for the characters surroundings.